15 Feb Review: Cafe Townhouse Doneraile

 Myra and Ray have a great eye for design and are warm and welcoming hosts.
 But it’s not all style over substance.
 The food is also a real draw.
 The seasonal menu features locally sourced ingredients cooked and served with care and attention.

 There is a real sense of pride at Cafe Townhouse Doneraile.
 It shines through everything from the presentation of the food, the effort put into the surroundings to the friendly service.

 Overall, Cafe Townhouse Doneraile is one of the nicest cafes I have ever visited.
 Furthermore, the afternoon tea is one of the best value afternoon teas that I have ever had in Ireland.
-I had a wonderful time and I’m telling everyone about it.

 When you go, make sure your phone has plenty of battery as you’ll want to take loads of photos.

 Thanks to Tríona O’Mahony of Munster Vales and Myra Ryall and Ray O’Callaghan for organising our Cafe Townhouse Doneraile visit.

 The following are the other blog posts in this Munster Vales series: